Kenyan President Uhuru Kenyatta wins second term

 Monitors urge calm amid fraud allegations

-Earlier on Friday, international observers called upon candidates to respect the final outcome and resolve any poll disputes through legal avenues.
+Earlier Friday, international observers called upon candidates to respect the final outcome and resolve any poll disputes through legal avenues.

-"It is a sign of leadership and public service to be able to congratulate your opponent with grace as a normal and important part of democracy," Marietje Schaake, head of the European Union's mission, said in a statement.

-"And should there be a need to challenge any of the proceedings or outcomes, petitions through the courts are the avenue to take."

-Over 400 international election monitors -- including officials from the United States and the EU -- were deployed across the country to monitor voting, the tallying process and part of the post-election period.
+More than 400 international election monitors -- including officials from the United States and the EU -- were deployed across the country to monitor voting, the tallying process and part of the post-election period.

 Former US secretary of State John Kerry, who served as an election observer for the Carter Center, said Thursday that while there were "little aberrations here and there," the election was not rigged.